asterick/facsimile/README.md

 Tells the instance to flush it's state, and request syncronization data from the network

+### Facsimile.lock(object):Promise

+Request exclusive write permissions to an object, promise will not resolve until the lock has been established

+**NOTE: You must pass an object returned from the Facsimile.state collection**

+### Facsimile.request(object):Promise

+Request exclusive write permissions to an object, promise will return a failure if the lock has already been established.

+**NOTE: You must pass an object returned from the Facsimile.state collection**

+### Facsimile.release(object):Promise

+Release lock on object, will throw an error if the object is not owned by host node.

+**NOTE: You must pass an object returned from the Facsimile.state collection**

 ### Facsimile.send(message, payload)

 This function must be overloaded as a part of setting up a communications pipeline.
 For every